Cursed271/DeadKey/README.md

 ## ðŸ“œ License - CURSEDSEC OWNERSHIP EDICT

-GlassGuard is licensed under the **COE or CursedSec Ownership Edict License**.
+DeadKey is licensed under the **COE or CursedSec Ownership Edict License**.

 **This software is proprietary intellectual property owned exclusively by CursedSec.**